 • Increased susceptibility to fungal infections (especially in the nose)

-• Worse ability to heal wounds (NOTE important to consider during surgery)
+• Less ability to heal wounds

 • Development of obesity due to increased hunger